Easy Blackened Shrimp

 • On the grill.
 Grill the shrimp for 1-2 minutes on each side.
 Put them on heat safe skewers to make it easier to flip and handle.

-Expert Tips
+Lauren’s Tips

-Storage & make ahead
+Storage & Make Ahead

-What to serve with blackened shrimp
+What to Serve with Blackened Shrimp

 These blackened shrimp are good for so many dishes!
 Here are a few of my favorite ways to serve them: